×

 What is a typical expat home or apartment like in Roatan?

 "A typical expat home or apartment in Roatan, is often located in a gated community or a secure building for safety.
 These homes are usually modern and spacious, with multiple bedrooms and bathrooms.
 They often feature open floor plans, with large living areas and fully equipped kitchens.
 Many homes have balconies or patios, offering stunning views of the ocean or the lush tropical landscape.
 Some homes may also have private pools or access to community amenities like a shared pool, gym, or beach access.
 The homes are often furnished, with comfortable and stylish furniture and decor.
 They are equipped with modern amenities such as air conditioning, high-speed internet, and cable TV.
 Some expat homes may also have a maid's quarters or a guest house.
-Despite being in a tropical location, these homes are built to withstand the local climate, with features like hurricane-resistant windows and doors," said one expat in Roatan.
+Despite being in a tropical location, these homes are built to withstand the local climate, with features like hurricane-resistant windows and doors," remarked one expat in Roatan, Honduras.

 What is the average cost of housing in Roatan?